Mennonite Central Committee Ontario

 About Mennonite Central Committee Ontario:

-Mennonite Central Committee Ontario (MCC Ontario) is one of five provincial divisions of Mennonite Central Committee Canada (MCC Canada), which works with Mennonite Central Committee US to form MCC International (MCC).
-MCC is a Christian relief, development and peacebuilding charity that works with local churches in Africa, Asia, Europe, the Middle East, Latin America, the Caribbean, the United States, and Canada.
+Founded in 1967, Mennonite Central Committee Ontario (MCC Ontario) is a Christian charity that provides aid to vulnerable people.
+MCC Ontario is one of six provincial divisions of MCC Canada (MCC Canada).
+MCC Canada provides international relief, development, and peacebuilding services.
+It works with local churches in Africa, Asia, the Middle East, Europe, Latin America, and North America.

 My anchor